 Exhibition: “Way: Deaf Way, All the Way”

-Space is transformed into a “sense of place” by Deaf visual artist Cynthia Weitzel in Way: Deaf Way, All The Way at the Anderson Center at Tower View’s Main Gallery May 20 – August 12, 2023.
-The exhibition opens with a free artist reception on Friday, May 19 from 6 to 8 p.m.
-Refreshments will be provided.
+Space is transformed into a “sense of place” by Deaf visual artist Cynthia Weitzel in Way: Deaf Way, All The Way at the Anderson Center at Tower View’s Gallery Three.
+This exhibition has been extended to November 4.
+A free artist reception is taking place from 6 – 8 p.m. on Friday, August 11.

 Way: Deaf Way, All The Way shares Weitzel’s journey in exploring different ways to visually communicate the Deaf point of view.
 Through intersections at the axis of language, embodying the culture and spirit of the Deaf community, Weitzel presents several new bodies of work of different mediums that reclaim and reframe the lived experience of the people of the eye.